 St Mary's church by the lake at Eastwell

-St Mary's church collapsed after the last war following years of neglect and then serious structural damage caused, it's said, by the movement of tanks and other heavy vehicles in Eastwell Park.
+St Mary's church collapsed after the last war following years of neglect and then serious structural damage caused, it's said, by the wartime movement of tanks and other heavy vehicles in Eastwell Park.
 The site is now cared for by the Friends of Friendless Churches who kindly provided the following text.
 Please visit their website here to discover more of their wonderful work.
 Further notes by Angela Berrie are further down the page, along with a wonderful snap of the church in its heyday, courtesy of the Francis Frith Collection.

 Eastwell church in Kent was once a place of great importance.
 Royals were regulars.
 Queen Victoria enjoyed being pulled across the frozen lake there in her sledge-chair.
 And in the churchyard, are the remains of Richard III’s illegitimate son, Richard Plantagenet…